joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/fibonacci-and-recursion/lesson-notes/README.md

 ![](../assets/career-cup-fib-tree.png)

-We are making a lot of the same calls over and over again - we call `f(1)` 8 times.
-What we we could `cache` (store values for later use) the value rather than having to recalculate it every time?
+We are making a lot of the same calls over and over again: Qe call `f(1)` 8 times.
+What if we we could `cache` (store values for later use) the value rather than having to recalculate it every time?

 We could create an array to store the values.
 Once the value is calculated we can use it again and again.